 In addition, Webster University organizes and sets up a crime prevention and education display tables which are staffed by an officer(s) at various locations throughout the year.
-This activity provides an opportunity for GWPD staff to hand out safety related information, as well as to answer individual questions.
-New employee orientation includes the distribution of crime prevention and fire safety materials to all new employees of the institution.
-During the 2011 calendar year, the Department of Public Safety conducted several events and presentations on safety and emergency response and C.E.R.T training (Campus Emergency Response Team).
+During the year, the Department of Public Safety conducts several events and presentations on safety and emergency response and C.E.R.T training (Campus Emergency Response Team).
 Some members of the Department of Public Safety are certified to teach R.A.D.
-(Rape Aggression Defense) and conduct classes 4 times a year.
+(Rape Aggression Defense) and conduct several courses per year.
 Students and staff can earn college credit by taking R.A.D courses.
 The Student Affairs office (Counseling, Res Life, Health Services and Advocate for Sexual Assault) conducts many programs including information on alcohol abuse, domestic violence, self defense, fire safety, emergency response and evacuation procedures, sexual assault prevention, and theft prevention.

 Notification of Missing Students